 A skull fracture is a break to one of the bones which form the head.
 These include the cranium at the back of the head, parietal bones on the side and frontal bone or forehead.

-Migraines are a severe form of headache, usually accompanied by other symptoms.
+Migraines are a severe form of a headache, usually accompanied by other symptoms.
 These are often related to vision although may also include other symptoms such as nausea, dizziness or pins and needles.

 An intracerebral hematoma occurs when one or more blood vessels in the brain rupture, usually as a result of a head injury.
 It is a medical emergency which can be fatal and so all head injuries should be investigated.